Pros and Cons of CalSavers for Small Businesses

 - Choice—You can give employees, regardless of income, the choice of reducing their taxable income now by making pre-tax contributions or making after-tax contributions (or both!)
 Not only that, but employees can contribute to a 401(k) plan and an IRA if they wish—giving them even more opportunity to save for the future they envision.

 - Saving power—Thanks to the higher contributions limits of a 401(k) plan, employees can save thousands of dollars more—potentially setting them up for a more secure future.
 Plus, if the 401(k) plan fees are lower than what an individual might have to pay with CalSavers, that means more employer savings are available for account growth.

 - Investment freedom—Employees may be able to access more investment options and the guidance they need to invest with confidence.
-Case in point: Betterment offers 500+ low-cost, globally diversified portfolios (including those focused on making a positive impact on the climate and society).
+Case in point: Betterment offers expert-built, globally diversified portfolios (including those focused on making a positive impact on the climate and society).

 - Support—401(k) providers often provide a greater degree of support, such as educational resources on a wide range of topics.
 For example, Betterment offers personalized, “always-on” advice to help your employees reach their retirement goals and pursue overall financial wellness.
 Plus, we provide an integrated view of your employees’ outside assets so they can see their full financial picture—and track their progress toward all their savings goals.

-If you decide that CalSavers is most appropriate for your company, visit the CalSavers website to register before:
+If you decide that CalSavers is most appropriate for your company, visit the CalSavers website to register.

 If you decide to explore your retirement plan alternatives, talk to Betterment.
-We can help you get your plan up and running fast—and make ongoing plan administration a breeze.
-Plus, our fees are well below industry average.
+We can help you get your plan up and running —and aim to simplify ongoing plan administration.
+Plus, our fees are at one of the lowest costs in the industry.
 That can mean more value for your company—and more savings for your employees.
 Get started now.